 Children go through four stages when learning to alphabetize.

 Here are hands-on activities and tips for each stage.

 This adorable hands-on activity promotes letter recognition and builds pre-reading skills.
 And as an added bonus, you can use the letter cutouts from this activity for some of the additional activities described in the tips below!

-The following tips can help reinforce Stage 1 alphabetizing skills.
+Follow these tips to help reinforce Stage 1 alphabetizing skills:

 Once a child has mastered putting the letters in alphabetical order, teach him that words can be alphabetized, too.

-In real-world applications, your student will come across multiple items that start with the same letter (as in children’s authors Sendak, Seuss, and Silverstein).
-So the next stage is to look to the second or third letter to alphabetize them correctly.
+In real-world applications, your child will come across multiple items that start with the same letter (for example, the names of children’s authors Sendak, Seuss, and Silverstein).
+The next step is to look at the second or third letter to alphabetize them correctly.

-This stage is for more advanced students who are consistently able to alphabetize words to the second and third letter.
-Your child will learn what to do with last names such as McAfee, Macauley, and O’Kearney; book titles that start with The; and numbers.
+When your child is more advanced and is consistently able to alphabetize words to the second and third letter, you’ve reached the fourth stage of alphabetizing.
+Now your child will learn what to do with last names such as McAfee, Macauley, and O’Kearney; book titles that start with The; and numbers.